AdobeDocs/media-analytics.en/help/implementation/opt-out-privacy.md

 To restore tracking, set `collect.val` to `"y"` and call `setConsent()` again.

 You can also set a default consent value at SDK initialization using `updateConfiguration()` with the `ADB_CONSTANTS.CONFIGURATION.CONSENT_DEFAULT` key.
-For more information, see the [AEP Roku SDK documentation](https://github.com/adobe/aepsdk-roku).
+For more information, see the [Roku Edge SDK documentation](https://github.com/adobe/aepsdk-roku).

 >[!TAB Media Edge API]